If you’re visiting Budapest, then a day trip to Szentendre should be on your itinerary and here’s why!

 Since it was around lunch time, we decided to skip the wine tasting in the cellar and have lunch in their restaurant instead.
 Here we enjoyed a hearty Hungarian meal with some of their red house wine.

 If you want to try Hungary’s most popular wine, that would be Egri Bikavér.
 This is a red wine blend produced in Eger and the name translates to Bull’s Blood.

 “Goulash again?” you ask.

 Yes, again!
-It’s delicious, it goes great with a glass of red wine, plus it’s hard to resist when in Hungary.
+It’s delicious, it goes great with a glass of red wine, plus it’s one of the must-try dishes in Hungary.

 We ate the Labirintus Restaurant mentioned above and we were very happy with our food.
 Service was quick, portions were large, and the food was oh so tasty!

 Another place we couldn’t miss was the Marzipan Museum .
 In case you’ve never tried it before, marzipan is a sweet made from sugar and ground almonds.